-Retail funds (as referred to in 3.
+Retail funds (see 3.
 Retail Funds) are more heavily regulated in Jersey, and this is reflected in the time it typically takes to obtain regulatory approval for such funds.

-2.3.5 Rules Concerning Pre-Marketing of Alternative Funds
+2.3.5 Rules Concerning Pre-marketing of Alternative Funds

 There is no Jersey legal definition of "pre-marketing".
-The EU Pre-Marketing Directive does not apply to Jersey managers marketing funds into the EU under NPPRs; however, individual member states may impose their own pre-marketing requirements.
+The EU Pre-marketing Directive does not apply to Jersey managers marketing funds into the EU under the NPPR; however, individual member states may impose their own premarketing requirements.

-2.3.6 Rules Concerning Marketing of Alternative Funds

-Marketing Jersey Funds to Jersey Investors
+2.3.6 Rules Concerning Marketing of Alternative Funds Marketing Jersey Funds to Jersey Investors

-There are no marketing restrictions on promoting a Jersey fund to Jersey investors, provided that, where relevant (for example, in relation to an Expert Fund), those persons meet the investor eligibility criteria.
+There are no marketing restrictions on promoting a Jersey fund to Jersey investors, provided that where relevant (for example, in relation to an expert fund), those persons meet the investor eligibility criteria.

-Any marketing of the fund in Jersey should be undertaken by a distributor which holds the relevant registration in Jersey or by the fund itself (if a company).
+Any marketing of the fund in Jersey should be undertaken by a distributor which holds the relevant registration in Jersey, or by the fund itself (if a company).
 Otherwise, any marketing activities in Jersey should be minimal, such that they fall outside the scope of the FSJL.

-Marketing Non-Domiciled Funds to Jersey Investors
+Marketing Non-domiciled Funds to Jersey Investors

 Jersey funds are generally used to raise capital from investors internationally.
-However, many non-domiciled funds are marketed to Jersey investors each year, and each such fund is required to obtain consent from the Jersey Registry in relation to the circulation of its offering documents in Jersey (subject to certain exemptions which are available to funds structured as companies or unit trusts).
+However, many non-domiciled funds are marketed to Jersey investors each year, and each such fund is required to obtain consent from the Jersey Registry in relation to the circulation of its offering documents in Jersey (subject to certain exemptions available to funds structured as companies or unit trusts).